tanyajoon/Visualization/README.md

 The main page can be accessed again through the “Main Page” link.
 ```

 All of our visualizations are based on the data from Kaggle: Ecological footprint and Natural Earth, the GEOJSON data is combined and hosted on Github.
-It can be accessed at “​https://raw.githubusercontent.com/tanyajoon/Visualization/​”